History of Ghana: Moving toward independence

 In 1945 a Conference (known as the 5th Pan-African Congress) was held in Manchester to promote Pan-African ideas.
 This was attended by Nkrumah of Ghana, Nnamdi Azikiwe of Nigeria and I. T. A. Wallace-Johnson of Sierra Leone.
 The Indian and Pakistani independence catalysed this desire.
 There was also the rejection of African culture to some extent.
 Some external forces also contributed to this feeling.
 African-Americans such as W. E. B. Du Bois and Marcus Garvey (Afro-Jamaican) raised strong Pan-African conscience.

 Sir Alan Burns' constitution of 1946 established a new legislative council consisting of the Governor as the President, 6 government officials, 6 nominated members and 18 elected members.
 The executive council was not responsible to the legislative council.
 They served in an advisory capacity only, and the governor did not have to take notice of their advice.

-These forces made Dr J. B. Danquah form the United Gold Coast Conversion (UGCC) in 1947, and Nkrumah was invited to be this party's general secretary.
-Other officers were George Alfred Grant (Paa Grant), Edward Akufo-Addo, William Ofori Atta, Emmanuel Obetsebi-Lamptey, Ebenezer Ako-Adjei, and J. Tsiboe.
+These forces made Dr J. B. Danquah form the United Gold Coast Convention (UGCC) in 1947, and Nkrumah was invited to be this party's general secretary.
 Their aim was independence for Ghana.
 They rejected the Burns constitution amendment of a number of its clauses.
 It also granted a voice to chiefs and their tribal councils by providing for the creation of regional assemblies.
 No bill amending the entrenched clauses of the constitution or affecting the powers of the regional bodies or the privileges of the chiefs could become law except by a two-thirds vote of the National Assembly and by simple majority approval in two-thirds of the regional assemblies.
 When local CPP supporters gained control of enough regional assemblies, however, the Nkrumah government promptly secured passage of an act removing the special entrenchment protection clause in the constitution, a step that left the National Assembly with the power to effect any constitutional change the CPP deemed necessary.

-The electoral victory of the CCP in 1951 ushered in five years of power-sharing with the British.
+The electoral victory of the CPP in 1951 ushered in five years of power-sharing with the British.
 The economy prospered, with a high global demand and rising prices for cocoa.
 The efficiency of the Cocoa Marketing Board enabled the large profits to be spent on development of the infrastructure.
 There was a major expansion of schooling and modernizing projects such as the new industrial city at Tema.
 Favored projects by Nkrumah included new organizations such as the Young Pioneers, for young people, and the Builder's Brigades for mechanization of agriculture.
 There were uniforms, parades, new patriotic songs, and the presentation of an ideal citizenship in which all citizens learned that there their primary duty was to the state.